fbpx

 • Daily breakfast and maid service.

-• Welcome dinner with Chef’s Tasting Menu featuring a traditional antipasto, fresh pasta and sauce, main course and dessert.
+• Welcome dinner with a Chef’s Tasting Menu featuring a traditional antipasto, fresh pasta, and sauce, main course, and dessert.

 • 3 hands-on cooking classes, followed by lunch or dinner.
 Local wine included.

-• Visit to local winery, with tour, tastings and light lunch included.
+• Visit to local winery with a tour, tasting and lunch included.

 • Arrival and departure transfers from Bologna Airport or Train Station.